wso2/carbon-kernel/modules/carbon-jmx/README.txt

-This directory contains carbon-hazelcast implementation
+This directory contains carbon-jmx implementation